georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 ## What is an R Studio Addin?

 This seldomly discussed, yet powerful feature of R Studio allows you take advantage of extensions written for R by simply clicking "Addins" and choosing from a list of installed addins.
+An addin is distributed through R packages, which means all you have to do is write your code, create a package, publish it, and let others know that they can download it.

 ## Examples